gausby/tortoise/docs/connection_supervision.md

 # Connection Supervision

-An important aspect of building an Elixir application is setting up a supervision structure that ensure the application will continue working if parts of the system should reach an erroneous state and need to get restarted into a known working state.
-To do this one need to group the processes the application consist of in a manner such that processes belonging together will start and terminate together.
+An important aspect of building an Elixir application is setting up a supervision structure that ensures the application will continue to work if parts of the system should reach an erroneous state and need to get restarted into a known working state.
+To do this one needs to group the processes the application consist of in a manner such that processes belonging together will start and terminate together.